 My official martial arts training began in 1984 under the instruction of Bob and Nikki Allen.
 Since that time I have had several different instructors, as we had to move around because of school and work.
-I earned my first black belt in Shotokan karate in 1996 under Kyoshi William Jackson and continued training with under his direction, up through the rank of Go Dan in 2005 which is also signed and certified by Cindy Jackson and Soke Richard Hallman.
+I earned my first black belt in Shotokan karate in 1996 under Shihan William Jackson and continued training with under his direction, up through the rank of Go Dan in 2005 which is also signed and certified by Cindy Jackson and Soke Richard Hallman.

-In September of 2014, I was honored with the rank of Hanshi.
+In September of 2014, I was honored with the Honorary Title of Hanshi.
 This award was given to me as a lifetime achievement award for my contributions in the martial arts community.
 This is a great honor for me, not necessarily because of the title, but because of the great men who felt that I was worthy of being honored in such a way as this.
 The title of Hanshi was given to me by the following martial artists: